 When Abel was murdered by his brother Cain, God vindicated Abel by judging Cain.
 God confronted Cain saying: “What hast thou done? the voice of thy brother’s blood crieth unto me from the ground.” ~ Genesis 4:10

-Is the author of Hebrews emphasizing that Abel’s blood cried out for vengeance, but the blood of Jesus cries out for mercy?
+Is the author of Hebrews emphasizing that Abel’s blood cried out for vengeance, while the blood of Jesus cries out for mercy?

 I think it’s more than that – much more.

 First, consider that the Biblical account of the murder of Abel by Cain does not make the claim that Abel’s blood cried out for vengeance.
 We are only told that God said “the voice of thy brother’s blood crieth unto me from the ground.”

 Though a few modern translations interpret Hebrews 12:24 as Abel’s blood crying out for vengeance, there is nothing concrete in the Biblical narrative to conclude this definitively.

 We know from the New Testament that Stephen, as he was being murdered, prayed for God’s mercy and not judgment for his executors.